The Basilica St. Sophia

 Антична мозайка от базиликата

-The center of the mosaic holds a vase with a palm branch and two birds pecking at it.
-This scene originates in Hellenistic times (the 3rd – 1st century BCE) when the famous mosaic artist Sosus of Pergamon created its original version of doves perched on a vessel and drinking water from it.
-The painstaking detail of the doves’ coloring and of their reflections in the water created the illusion that the birds are real.
+This is the mosaic from the apse depicting two cypress trees—a popular motif in funerary art and the decoration of martyria—with massive vines twisted around them.
+They are very schematic in execution, which contrasts with their rich, predominantly red and green color palette.
+The style of the trees resembles that of the massive vines on the sarcophagus of Emperor Constantine’s mother Helena and on some wall mosaics in “Santa Constanza,” both at Rome.
+At the mosaic’s center is a vase with a palm branch and two birds pecking at it.
+This scene originates in the Hellenistic period (the 3rd – 1st century BCE) when the famous mosaic artist Sosus of Pergamon created its original version of doves perched on a vessel and drinking water from it.
+The painstaking detail of the doves’ coloring and of their reflections in the water create the illusion that the birds are real.

-Since this original, the iconography of birds perched on a vessel became so popular that it was reproduced in a multitude of variations not just in Antiquity but in the Middle Ages as well (Popova 2017b).
-In the case of the martyrium from Serdica, the motif was reimagined to carry a Christian message.
-The palm branch is specifically chosen as a Christian symbol of victory over death, of the martyr’s sacrifice and Jesus Christ’s atonement for original sin, thereby giving Christians the gift of eternal bliss in the kingdom of heaven.
+Since this original, the iconography of birds perched on a vessel became so popular that it was reproduced in many varieties not just in Antiquity but in the Middle Ages as well (Popova 2017b).
+In the case of Serdica’s first church/martyrium, the motif was reimagined to carry a Christian message.
+The palm branch is specifically chosen as a Christian symbol of victory over death, of the martyr’s sacrifice, and Jesus Christ’s atonement for original sin, thereby giving Christians the gift of eternal bliss in the kingdom of heaven.
 The birds pecking at the branch and flowers symbolize this spiritual fulfillment.
-Thus, all the mosaic’s decorative elements emphasize the promise of heaven for the martyr and all the righteous.
+Thus, all the mosaic’s decorative elements emphasize the promise of heaven for the martyr and all righteous Christian faithful.
 This mosaic was the work of an unknown workshop and is later than the earliest western part of the basilica, but it predates the mosaic from the chancel.
 It probably dates to the period from the end of Constantius II’s reign in 361 until the Valentinian dynasty (363-379), excepting the reign of Emperor Julian the Apostate (361-363) when Christianity was out-of-favor with imperial authority.